vindenez/AdapAD_embedded/README.md

 An implementation of Adaptive Anomaly Detector (AdapAD) for embedded systems with limited computational resources.
-AdapAD is an prediction-based AD algorithm that aims to detect anomalous measurements in real-time on univariate time series data.
+AdapAD is a prediction-based AD algorithm that aims to detect anomalous measurements in real-time on univariate time series data.

 The algorithm was developed for marine sensor measurements as it utilizes online learning to adapt to concept-drift.